Overland Track in Winter

 The halfway point takes you up to Pelion Gap were you can stray off and summit Mt Ossa as well as Mt Pelion East (neither of which we attempted since we couldn’t even see them through the clouds, but we’ll be back through the Arm River Track soon!) to make you’re day a bit harder and ultimately more fun with some amazing views.

-Kia Ora Hut is a small hut that sleeps 20 smelly people orgy pitt style (5 pax beds)!
-As far as comfort goes, we found this hut to heat up particularly well (probably the best out of all) and both tables and beds are close to the heater for a well deserved toasty night with lot’s of rest.
+Kia Ora Hut is a small hut that sleeps 20 smelly people in four 5-person beds.
+I hope your neighbor is good-looking and doesn’t have any gastro problems.
+As far as comfort goes, we found this hut to heat up particularly well (probably the best out of all) and both tables and beds are close to the heater for a well deserved toasty night with lots of rest.

 The Overland Track in Winter – Day 5